RenderKit/embree/README.md

 functions should not modify any ray that is disabled by that valid mask.

 The user intersect function should return without modifying the ray structure if the user geometry is missed.
-If the geometry is hit, it has to update the hit information of the ray (`tfar`, `u`, `v`, `Ng`, `geomID`, `primID`).
+Whereas, if an intersection of the geometry with the ray segment was found, the intersect function has to update the hit information of the ray (`tfar`, `u`, `v`, `Ng`, `geomID`, `primID`).

-Also the user occluded function should return without modifying the ray structure if the user geometry is missed.
+The user occluded function should also return without modifying the ray structure if the user geometry is missed.
 If the geometry is hit, it should set the `geomID` member of the ray to 0.